-- Who should be included on the Community Care Coordination Team from the hospital and/or clinic?
+- Who should be included on the Community Care Coordination Team from the health care organization?

 - What is the purpose of the Potential Partners Worksheet?

-- Once a location has been identified for the onsite event and we have created a list of potential partners, do we send out invitations?
+- Once a location has been identified for the event or workshop and we have created a list of potential partners, do we send out invitations?
 Do we go in person and speak to each potential partner individually?
-If so, is this the Community Champions responsibility?
+If so, is this the Community Champions' responsibility?

-- Who oversees planning for the onsite Community Care Coordination events?
+- Who oversees planning for the Community Care Coordination events and workshops?

-- What exactly takes place at a Community Care Coordination Planning event?
+- What exactly takes place at a Community Care Coordination Planning event or workshop?

 DRCHSD Selected Organizations

 - What is the overview of program activities?